First-Time Home Buyers in York Region: The Complete 2026 Guide

 In practice, that means you should not assume you qualify simply because you have never personally been on title before.
 You should always check the exact rules for the specific program you plan to use.

 Many buyers use the word “grant,” but the support stack is usually a mix of tax-advantaged savings tools, tax credits, rebates, refunds, and financing options.
+These tools can help, but they need to be understood properly.

-Programs people still mention that are no longer open.
+Programs people still mention that are no longer open

 The old First-Time Home Buyer Incentive is no longer accepting new applications.
 Older articles still mention it, but it should not be treated as an active option for new applicants.